 Failure to Diagnose Skin Cancer

-Most skin cancers are curable if identified during the initial stages of the disease.
-Treatment of very early skin cancer is almost always performed in a doctor’s office and is rarely painful.
+The most lethal type of skin cancer is melanoma.
+Early diagnosis is imperative to a patient’s outcome.
+Treatment of early skin cancer is almost always performed in a doctor’s office and is rarely painful.
 However, if skin cancer is not identified and allowed to spread, the treatment can be invasive and painful.
 If left untreated altogether, skin cancer can be fatal.

 Examples of Medical Malpractice Related to Skin Cancer

 Clients come to our law firm with stories of:

 - A doctor failing to test patient-identified spots or changes in moles

 - A physician failing to perform a shaved biopsy after looking at a suspicious mole or skin lesion